Initialize Dapr in your local environment

-As mentioned above, the
+As mentioned earlier, the

-redis images are all running:
+redis images running:

 Step 5: Verify components directory has been initialized

-dapr init, the CLI also creates a default components folder which includes several YAML files with definitions for a state store, Pub/sub, and Zipkin.
+dapr init, the CLI also creates a default components folder that contains several YAML files with definitions for a state store, Pub/sub, and Zipkin.
 The Dapr sidecar will read these components and use:

 bin components config.yaml